copilot-emacs/copilot.el/readme.md

 ### copilot-diagnose

 Check the current status of the plugin.
+Also you can check error logs in the `*copilot-log*` buffer.

 ### copilot-login